-- a) The total estimated capital expenditure (not inflation-adjusted) for projects that include a growth component over the next 10 years or 20 years; and - b) The amount of total estimated capital expenditure that will be funded from development contributions by asset group.
+- a) The total estimated capital expenditure for projects that include a growth component over the next 10 years or 20 years. - b) The amount of total estimated capital expenditure that will be funded from development contributions by asset group.

 TABLE 1 - ESTIMATED TOTAL CAPITAL EXPENDITURE AND AMOUNT TO BE FUNDED BY DEVELOPMENT CONTRIBUTIONS